-Then there’s the sports events you could attend, all of the day hikes on the outskirts of the city, the museums downtown, and all of the weed you can smoke if you are that way inclined (it’s legal here!) – there is even a cannabis church.
+Then there are the sports events you could attend, all of the day hikes on the outskirts of the city, the museums downtown, and all of the weed you can smoke if you are that way inclined (it’s legal here!) – there is even a cannabis church.

-There is so much to explore in Denver and the longer I am here, the more I realise this fact.
-It was an undiscovered gem for a long time but slowly and surely, people are starting to realise how cool it really is.
+There is so much to explore in Denver and the longer I am here, the more I realize this fact.
+It was an undiscovered gem for a long time but slowly and surely, people are starting to realize how cool it really is.